-Pellet venting pipe (known as L or PL vent) is constructed of two layers with air space between the layers.
-This air space acts as an insulator and reduces the outside surface temperature to allow a clearance to combustibles of 1 to 3 inches.
+Pellet venting pipe (also known as PL vent) is constructed of two layers with air space between the layers.
+This air space acts as an insulator and reduces the outside surface temperature to allow a clearance to combustibles of only 3 inches.
 The sections of pipe lock together to form an air tight seal in most cases.
 However, in some cases a perfect seal is not achieved.
-For this reason and the fact that the P68 operates with a positive vent pressure we specify that the joints also be sealed with silicone.
-Aluminum tape can also be used for any joint that is 1ft. or more from the outlet of the stove.
+For this reason and the fact that the XXV operates with a positive vent pressure we specify that the joints also be sealed with silicone.
+Aluminum tape can also be used for any joint that is 1 ft. or more from the outlet of the stove.